microsoft/sqlworkshops/sql2019lab/05_Linux_and_Containers.md

 - port 2500 is mapped to the publisher
 - port 2600 is mapped to the subscriber

-Connect to localhost,2500 (or `<`server`>`,2500) on the machine where you are running the containers.
+Connect to localhost,2500 (or `<`server`>`,2500) for the SQL Server publisher.

 Now navigate using SSMS to check the status of the replication snapshot.
-Use the figur below as a guide on how to navigate Object Explorer to check this status
+Use the figure below as a guide on how to navigate Object Explorer to check this status

 ![Replication Spapshot Status](./graphics/repl_snapshot_status.png)